VrchStudio/comfyui-web-viewer/docs/audio_nodes.md

      - **Shortcut Control:** Press the selected shortcut key once to start recording; press again to stop.
    - **Loop Mode (Applicable in "Start and Stop" Mode):**
      - Click "START" to begin loop recording.
-     - Click "STOP LOOPING" to end loop recording.
+     - Loop restarts automatically after `loop_interval`; click "STOP LOOPING" to end the cycle.
 4. **Playback and Output:**
    - The recorded audio will appear in the `audioUI` widget for playback.
    - Use the `AUDIO` output to connect the recorded audio to other nodes in your workflow.